Angels defeat Orioles 4-1 to extend winning streak to 3

 Orioles: LHP John Means (left shoulder strain) will make his first rehab start for High-A Aberdeen on Sunday and is expected to throw two or three innings. … RHP César Valdez (lower back strain) could be ready to rejoin the bullpen either Sunday or early next week.

 Angels: RHP Griffin Canning was optioned to Triple-A Salt Lake after posting a 7.11 ERA in his last three starts.
-Manager Joe Maddon said the biggest reason why Canning was sent down was to work on his fastball command.
+Maddon said the biggest reason why Canning was sent down was to work on his fastball command.
 Los Angeles selected the contract of Andrew Wantz, to take Canning’s spot.
 The right-hander is expected to work out of the bullpen. … OF Justin Upton (right low back strain) is on track to be called up on Sunday after Scott Schebler was designated for assignment.

 UP NEXT